 Congenital deafness in dogs (or other animals) can be acquired [caused by intrauterine infections, ototoxic drugs like gentamicin, liver disorders, or other toxic exposures before or soon after birth] or inherited.
-Inherited deafness can be caused by a gene defect that is autosomal dominant, recessive, sex-linked, mitochondrial, or may involve multiple genes (more on this later).
+Inherited disorders most commonly can be caused by a gene defect that is either autosomal dominant, autosomal recessive, sex-linked, mitochondrial, or may involve multiple genes (more on this later).
 It is usually impossible to determine the cause of congenital deafness unless a clear problem has been observed in the breed, or carefully planned breedings are performed.
 In this article I will discuss what is currently known about the genetics of deafness in dogs so that breeders can make the best informed decisions possible when attempting to reduce or eliminate deafness.

 If instead the deafness is carried as a simple autosomal dominant gene (D), the breeding of an affected dog (Dd) to a free dog (dd) (Table 3) would result on average in 50% affected and 50% free.
 Dogs with the genotype DD would be unlikely to occur unless two deaf dogs had been bred.
 All of the above assumes that incomplete penetrance is not acting.
 If more than one gene (recessive and/or dominant) is involved in producing the deafness, the possible combinations become much more complicated.
 In humans more than 50 different autosomal recessive or dominant deafness genes or loci have been identified.
 The children of two deaf parents with two different recessive deafness can be unaffected but carry both genes.
 If deafness in dogs results from more than one recessive gene, the possible outcomes of breedings are more numerous and determination of the mechanisms of transmission will be difficult.